 Further information is available in Australian Demographic Statistics, September Quarter 2017 (cat. no. 3101.0).

 For population estimates at the regional level, see Regional Population Growth, Australia (cat. no. 3218.0), available for free download from http://www.abs.gov.au/.

 |Western Australia |

 |Australian Capital Territory |

-When reporting ABS data you must attribute the Australian Bureau of Statistics (or the ABS) as the source.
+- When reporting ABS data, the Australian Bureau of Statistics (or ABS) must be attributed as the source.

 - For media requests and interviews, contact the ABS Communications Section on 1300 175 070 (8.30am - 5pm Mon-Fri).